nebhead/PiFire/README.md

 ### Introduction
 This project was inspired by user dborello and his excellent PiSmoker project (http://engineeredmusings.com/pismoker/ and https://github.com/DBorello/PiSmoker).
 I encourage you to check it out and get a rough idea of how this all works.
 This particular project was built around a Traeger Texas smoker grill platform, but should work for most older Traeger models (or other brands with similar parts like the older Pit Boss) built with similar parts (fan, auger, and igniter).
 I've built the code in a way to be somewhat modular & extensible such that you can replace the grill platform with your own specific platform instead.
 Newer Traeger grills with their newer wifi enabled controllers have DC components (instead of the AC Fan / Auger) and aren't covered by this project.

 Just as with the PiSmoker project, I had a few goals in mind.
 I also wanted to have tighter temperature controls, wireless control, and plotting of the grill / meat temperatures.
 In addition, I wanted to design this project such that original smoker controller could be used if needed.
 This way, if I wanted to, I could use my controller as a monitoring device for temperatures instead of controlling the temperature and leave that up to the original controller.
-Basically, it was my fallback plan in case my project didn't work out, or if I wanted to do a quick cook on the Traeger without using the fancy GUI.
+Basically, it was my fallback plan in case my project didn't work out, or if I wanted to do a quick cook on the Traeger without using the fancy GUI.  **UPDATE (11/2021)** After spending lots of time with PiFire, I've finally removed the original controller in favor of using PiFire exclusivesly.
+However, this doesn't mean that you can't still retain your original controller if you want.
+Both modes work fine.

+### Features

+* WiFi Enabled Access & Control (WebUI) via computer, phone or tablet
+* Multiple Cook Modes
+	* _Startup Mode_ (fixed auger on times with igniter on)
+	* _Smoke Mode_ (fixed auger on times)
+	* _Hold Mode_ (variable auger on times) using PID for higher accuracy
+	* _Shutdown Mode_ (auger off, fan on) to burn off pellets after cook is completed
+	* _Monitor Mode_ - See temperatures of grill / probes and get notifications if using another controller or if just checking the temperatures any time.
+	* _Manual Mode_ - Control fan, auger and igniter manually.
+* Supports several different OLED and LCD screens
+	* SSD1306 OLED Display
+	* ST7789 TFT Display
+	* ILI9341 TFT Display
+* Physical Button Input / Control (depending on the display, three button inputs)
+* One (1) Grill Probe and Two (2) Food Probes
+	* Tunable probe inputs to allow for many different probe manufacturers
+	* Probe tuning tool to help develop probe profiles
+* Cook Timer
+* Notifications (Grill / Food Probes / Timer)
+	* Supports IFTTT, Pushover, and Pushbullet Notification Services
+* Smoke Plus Feature to deliver more smoke during Smoke / Hold modes
+* Safety settings to prevent over-temp, startup failure, or firepot flameout (and overload)
+* Temperature History for all probes / set points
+* Wood Pellet Tracking Manager
+* Pellet Level Sensor Support
+	* VL53L0X Time of Flight Sensor
+	* HCSR04 Ultrasonic Sensor
+* Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_
+* ...And much more!

 ### Screenshots & Videos

 The dashboard is where most of your key information and controls are at.
-This is the screen that greets you when you access the PiFire WebUI on your PC, Mac or Tablet in a browser.
+This is the screen that greets you when you access the PiFire WebUI on your computer, smart phone or tablet in a browser.

 ![Dashboard](docs/webui/PiFire-Dashboard-00.png)